Verdagon/VerdagonSite/src/blog/0.2/future-articles.md

 - mental:
   - talk about how youre always in the details, the edge cases, the part that are weird. but, those are the parts that like, 0.01% of people will see anyway.
   - when you program in your own language, you see how beautiful it really is, because youre coding it like the average coder.
-  - everything your write is throwaway code. get used to this early on. what youre really building is the expertise.
+  - everything your write is throwaway code. get used to this early on. what youre really building is the expertise. and then later on, your goal is to make your expertise less important, via docs and testing.
   - keep an eye out for isolated projects: small, medium, large. these will be great for onboarding people.
-  - its difficult to work on a language when people keep asking you "why do this when rust/zig/nim already exist". gotta keep goin!

 ## Declaration and Mutation Statements